nenadmarkus/p/learning-signed-distance-fields/index.md

 Thus, it is warranted to investigate whether [gridhopping](../fast-algo-sdb-to-mesh) and [lambdaCAD](https://lambdacad.gitlab.io) are useful in this area.
 E.g., for extracting polygonal models from such representations for debugging or rendering purposes.

-Here is a selection of interesting papers on geometric deep learning:
+References [1, 2, 3, 4] are a selection of interesting papers on geometric deep learning.

-1. Zhiqin Chen and Hao Zhang.
-Learning Implicit Fields for Generative Shape Modeling.
-CVPR, 2019 ([arXiv](https://arxiv.org/abs/1812.02822))
-2. Park et al. DeepSDF: Learning Continuous Signed Distance Functionsfor Shape Representation.
-CVPR, 2019 ([arXiv](https://arxiv.org/abs/1901.05103))
-3. Li et al. Supervised Fitting of Geometric Primitives to 3D Point Clouds.
-CVPR, 2019 ([arXiv](https://arxiv.org/abs/1811.08988))
-4. Davies et al. Overfit Neural Networks as a Compact Shape Representation. [https://arxiv.org/abs/2009.09808](https://arxiv.org/abs/2009.09808), 2020

 These papers illustrate some core ideas and applications within the area.
 The first two study the learning of **generative** models for 3D shapes.
 I.e., for applications that need to generate novel 3D shapes belonging to a certain class, such as aeroplanes of cars.